Glycemic Index of Rye flour - medium grinding

 What nutrients does Rye flour - medium grinding provide?

-Can diabetics include Rye flour - medium grinding in their diet?
+Can Rye flour - medium grinding be eaten at night?

 Glycemic Index Database